Stanley Henry Prater: Curator and editor

-In 1923, became curator of BNHS and the Prince of Wales Museum of Western India, positions he held for 25 years.
+In 1923, he became the curator of the BNHS and the Prince of Wales Museum of Western India, positions he held for 25 years.
 The same year, Prater traveled to Great Britain to train in modern taxidermy.
 Four years later he traveled to the American Museum of Natural History in New York City and the Field Museum of Natural History in Chicago, to learn about techniques of natural history exhibition, knowledge that he brought to bear in the Prince of Wales Museum displays of the next two decades.

 During the last 25 years his tenure at BNHS, Prater became executive editor of Journal of the Bombay Natural History Society.
 Among his notable innovations in this position was the series "Wildlife Preservation in India," which appeared in the journal in 1935, and which did much to publicize the problems of conservation in India.
 The journal gained much of its international reputation during Prater's stewardship.
 Another enduring contribution from this time was his book, The book of Indian Animals, published in 1948.
 The book remains in print, now in its third edition.